sondreod/wiretap/README.md

 This is work in progress.

-Simple agentless metric and log collector for unix systems without the need for sudo on collected system.
+Simple agentless metric and log collector for Debian based systems without the need for sudo on collected system.

-####Collectors for
+#### Collectors for
 - CPU utilization
 - Disk usage
 - Memory usage